Please read the FAQ below before contacting me.

 Yes, absolutely.
 The great thing about trick photography is that you don't need high-end camera equipment.
 Any basic, entry-level DSLR will work absolutely fine for the vast majority of everything taught inside TPSE.
 We've seen all sorts of photographers (beginners and pros alike) incorporating TPSE techniques into their work.
 You don't even necessarily need a DSLR - sometimes a point-and-shoot digital camera will work just fine (see previous question).

-Do I need to have Adobe Photoshop to take advantage of everything taught in TPSE?
+Do I need to use Adobe Photoshop to take advantage of everything taught in TPSE?

 The ebook is in .PDF format, a well known ebook file format that can be read on computers (Windows, Macs, Linux), phones, and tablets alike.
 The vast majority of all tablets will be able to open PDF files.